 Want to get a head start and make the most of your career path?
 Our mentors are there to help you map out the road you want to take to help you get ready for this adventure.
-To help you get a wider picture of what our Junior Development Programme looks like from our Mentors point of view, we had a chat with them about what makes this programme stand out, why they decided to become mentors in the first place, what they are most proud of relating to this programme and so much more.
-Without further ado, let’s hear their story!
+To help you get a wider picture of what our Junior Development Program looks like from our Mentors point of view, we had a chat with them about what makes this program stand out, why they decided to become mentors in the first place, what they are most proud of relating to this program and so much more.

 Why did you want to become a mentor in the first place?

 Katarina Milenkovic, Java Software Engineer: Being a mentor is a new challenge for me.
 I can expand and re-evaluate my knowledge.
 I am glad that I can help because having a mentor means a lot to every beginner.

-Dusan Trtica, Java Software Engineer: During this programme, I have learned a lot from my colleagues, mentors, and interns, which means I have gained invaluable experience.
+Dusan Trtica, Java Software Engineer: During this program, I have learned a lot from my colleagues, mentors, and interns, which means I have gained invaluable experience.
 Young people are motivated to work, learn and overcome new obstacles.
 I like the burning enthusiasm they show every morning when they come to work.
 I also believe that this is a great opportunity for HTEC to encourage young minds to become experts in their field of expertise, develop and contribute to the company along the way.

 - Working in a medium-sized team.

-Interacting with the client daily.
+- Interacting with the client daily.

-Taking ownership of the development and delivery of specific parts of the project.
+- Taking ownership of the development and delivery of specific parts of the project.

 Uros Drakulic, Quality Assurance Engineer: The program’s main benefit is that it allows candidates to have a complete insight into how things inside the IT team are functioning.
 I would definitely recommend JDP to every new face in the industry — I think this is a great entry point and opportunity.

 Marko Manic, QA Tech Lead & Project Manager: Here are a few things to keep in mind:

-Don’t be afraid to ask if you are not sure about how something works.
+- Don’t be afraid to ask if you are not sure about how something works.

 - Make sure you present your hard work to the client and the team; otherwise, they might not be aware of your achievements.

 - Try not to doubt yourself and your chances to achieve success.

-Be professional but relaxed at the same time.
+- Be professional but relaxed at the same time.

-Always come prepared for a meeting.
+- Always come prepared for a meeting.

 - Suggest new ideas, let your creativity flow.

-Work closely with your fellow JDP engineers, build a team spirit, and don’t look at them as competition.
+- Work closely with your fellow JDP engineers, build a team spirit, and don’t look at them as competition.

 Never give up.
 No one likes failures!
 But it is an integral part of this work.
 Failures, bugs, ambiguities…these happen to everyone.
 The most important thing is to learn that there is a solution to every problem!
 I will tell you my recipe for how to deal with these situations: Take a break, go outside, take some chocolate, chill out a little bit.
 Try to find the root cause of the problem and focus on that. 🙂

 Bojan Djakovic, Software Engineer: From my point of view, communication is the main thing you need to develop and improve as a QA, so based on that, I am most proud of the participants’ improvement of their communication and technical skills.
 As a mentor, I did learn more about my communication skills and how to improve my knowledge transfer, so other participants can adapt to working on real projects faster and better.

 Is there anything else you’d like to highlight?

 Miljana Petrovic, Quality Assurance Engineer: At HTEC Group, we nurture a knowledge-sharing culture.
 You can always learn new things formally through the JDP by asking a colleague, chatting in the hallway, emailing, or contacting any department (depending on what interests you).
 I think this might be the most interesting thing for any newcomers.

 Ready to make a change?

 Have we sparked your curiosity?
 Do you want to work with a great team on a simulation of a challenging real-world project and gain an insight into HTEC’s culture, a diverse range of industries, and clients?

-be a part of a project team
+- be a part of a project team

-work on a simulation of client project
+- work on a simulation of client project

-learn from dedicated mentors
+- learn from dedicated mentors

-get a monthly salary
+- get a monthly salary

 Want to know what it’s like to be a part of the JDP and what values it brings?
-We talked with our mentors about what makes this programme stand out from the rest.
+We talked with our mentors about what makes this program stand out from the rest.
 So, stay tuned!!!